-You can uninstall the Cloudera ODBC Connector for Impala on macOS by deleting the added files, package receipt, and connector stub.
+You can uninstall the Cloudera ODBC Connector for Apache Impala on macOS by deleting the added files and folders from the Library.

-To uninstall the Cloudera ODBC Connector for Impala on macOS:
+To uninstall the Cloudera ODBC Connector for Apache Impala on macOS:

 1. In the Finder, navigate to the location where the connector was installed.